doctorfree/borgsync/README.md

 	-D indicates enable debug borg output
-	-l indicates list the contents of the backup folder -L indicates recursively list the contents of the backup folder -m 'mnt' specifies the mount point for the borg repo (default: /mnt/borg) -n indicates perform a dry run, don't make any changes -q indicates see how much space your account uses with the quota/df commands -Q indicates see how much space your account uses with the quota/df/du commands -r indicates remove remote backup
+	-l indicates list the contents of the backup folder -L indicates recursively list the contents of the backup folder -m 'mnt' specifies the mount point folder for the borg repo (default: /mnt/borg) -n indicates perform a dry run, don't make any changes -q indicates see how much space your account uses with the quota/df commands -Q indicates see how much space your account uses with the quota/df/du commands -r indicates remove remote backup
-	-t 'conf' specifies an alternate borgsync config file to use '-t fubar' will use the borgsync config file /etc/borgsync/fubar -v indicates verbose mode
+	-t 'conf' specifies an alternate borgsync config file to use '-t fubar' will use the borgsync config file /etc/borgsync/fubar '-t all' performs the borg command on all configs in /etc/borgsync -v indicates verbose mode
 	-V displays the borgsync version and exits
 	-U 'user' sets the remote storage user to 'user'